-Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of U.S. companies and applying an upside convexity option overlay strategy to the equity investments.
+Principal Investment Strategies: The adviser and sub-adviser seek to achieve the Fund's investment objective by investing in U.S. and foreign equity securities and equity securities of companies engaging in activities that are consistent with Fund's investment theme of robocar disruption and technology.
+The adviser applies an option overlay strategy to the Fund's equity investments.